eosnetworkfoundation/product/transactions/sync-calls/design.md

 ## Open Questions
 1. Initial implementation uses separate backends and execution contexts for EOS-VM-JIT and EOS-VM-Interpreter, and executors and memories for EOS-VM-OC.
 Later, investigate whether or not a single copy is possible to be reused for sync calls.
 2. Should we introduce `max_sync_call_action_depth`, in the same way as `max_inline_action_depth`?
+3. Should we limit the size of return value?